Uniform negative immersions and the coherence of one-relator groups: Irreducible complexes

 \begin{definition} A group $\Gamma$ is \emph{freely decomposable} if $\Gamma$ splits as a non-trivial free product $\Gamma=A*B$.
 Otherwise $\Gamma$ is said to be \emph{freely indecomposable}. \end{definition}

 A 2-complex $X$ can be replaced by a visibly irreducible one, as long as the fundamental group is complicated enough.

 \begin{lemma} Let $X$ be a finite, connected 2-complex, and suppose that $\pi_1(X)$ is neither freely decomposable nor free.
-Then there is a visibly irreducible 2-complex $X'$ and a morphism $X'\to X$, which is also an isomorphism on fundamental groups. \end{lemma} \begin{proof} The proof is by induction on the number of faces of $X$.
-By Lemma \ref{lem: Unfolding all the way}, $X$ unfolds to a 2-complex $X'$ with the same number of faces, such that $X'$ is either visibly reducible or visibly irreducible.
+Then there is a visibly irreducible 2-complex $X'$ and an essential face-embedding $X'\to X$, which is also an isomorphism on fundamental groups. \end{lemma} \begin{proof} The proof proceeds by induction on the number of faces of $X$.
+By Lemma \ref{lem: Unfolding all the way}, there is an essential equivalence $X'\to X$ such that $X'$ is either visibly reducible or visibly irreducible.
 If $X'$ is visibly irreducible the result is immediate; otherwise, $X'$ is visibly reducible.
 Since $\pi_1(X)\cong\pi_1(X')$ is non-trivial, $X'$ is not a point, and we may assume that the 1-skeleton of $X'$ is a core graph.

-If $X'$ has a free face, collapsing it exhibits a sub-complex $X''\subseteq X$ which is a deformation retract of $X$ with fewer faces.
+If $X'$ has a free face, collapsing it exhibits a sub-complex $X''\subseteq X'$ which is a deformation retract of $X'$ with fewer faces.
+Note also that the inclusion of $X''$ into $X'$ is an essential face-embedding.
 Therefore, the result holds for $X''$, and hence for $X'$, by the inductive hypothesis.

 Finally, suppose that $X'$ has a locally separating vertex $v$.
 Since $\pi_1(X')$ is freely indecomposable and not infinite cyclic, $v$ must be separating, and cutting $X'$ along $v$ realises $X'$ as a wedge